wavefrontHQ/docs/pages/doc/wavefront_security.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: wavefront_security.html
-published: false
 summary: Understand how Wavefront secures your data and helps you fine-tune security for your cluster.
 ---

 Wavefront by VMware uses an inherently secure environment that protects your data and includes facilities for you to customize authentication and authorization.

 This page gives a summary.
-For a detailed discussion of all aspects of security, download and review the [Cloud Security Alliance Consensus Assessments Initiative Questionnaire for Wavefront by VMware](https://cloudsecurityalliance.org/star/registry/vmware-inc/).
+For a detailed discussion of many aspects of security, download and review the [Cloud Security Alliance Consensus Assessments Initiative Questionnaire for Wavefront by VMware](https://cloudsecurityalliance.org/star/registry/vmware-inc/).

-## VMware Security Development Lifecycle

-VMware has an industry-leading [Security Development Lifecycle process](https://www.vmware.com/security/sdl.html) and a VMware Cloud Services Security organization that focuses on ensuring that VMware cloud services implement industry standard operational and security controls.
+## Certifications

+Wavefront has successfully completed all requirements for the following certifications:

+*	ISO 27001/27017/27018
+*	SOC 2 Type 1
+*	GDPR Type 1 attestation
+*	CSA STAR Level 1

 ## Data Protection